hamler-lang/hamler/doc/guide/04_MoreTypesandPatternMatching.md

 ## Binary Patterns

 Matching on binaries is just like how it is done in Erlang.
-Int the following example, we are trying to get a 24 bit integer out of the Binary  passed to getA.
+Int the following example, we are trying to get a 24-bit integer out of the Binary  passed to getA.

 ```haskell
 getA :: Binary -> Just Integer